QQxiaoming/quard_star_tutorial/README.md

 - Trusted domain and secure boot
 - Debugging tools and scripts

-## Prerequisites
+## Pre-requisites

 To build and run this project, you will need the following tools:

-- gcc and g++ compilers
+- gcc/g++
-- make and cmake utilities
+- make/cmake
-- git version control system
+- git
-- qemu emulator
+- qemu
-- dtc device tree compiler
+- dtc
-- python3 interpreter
+- python3

 You can install them using your package manager.
 For example, on Ubuntu 20.04, you can run: